catcstevens/Terminal-app/software_dev_plan.md

 ## Statement of Purpose and Scope

 The user will approach the Infite Improbability Drive (IID) with a burning conundrum.
-The IID will use its advanced processing speed to work out the improbability of the event having negative repurcussions.
-It will then inform the user what there chances are, and as a byproduct the energy created in solving this problem will provide the energy to power the heart of darkness.
+The IID will use its advanced processing speed to work out the improbability of the event having negative repercussions.
+It will then inform the user what those chances are, and as a byproduct the energy created in solving this problem will provide the energy to power the heart of darkness.
 If the problem gives a result of infinite improbability it will create an image to indicate flying in hyper-drive.

 ### The Problem